lsst/templates/project_templates/test_report/README.md

 The document's series:

-- `DMTR` is the handle for test reports.
+- `DMTR` is the handle for DM test reports.
+- `SCTR` is the handle for SITCOM test reports.
 - `TESTTR` is a handle for testing the template.

 ### cookiecutter.serial_number